 - Becoming expert in the performance of the neurological examination in both elective and emergency situations

 - Becoming fully cognizant of the measures necessary to stabilize the acutely ill neurosurgical patient and the need to render emergent neurosurgical treatment when necessary

 - Mastering the full pre- and postoperative evaluation and treatment of neurosurgical patients

 - Acquiring operative skills on cases that range from traumatic head and spinal injury to complex elective cases

 During the PGY-3 year, the resident has several focused rotations:

-Endovascular neurosurgery at Keck Hospital of USC and LAC+USC Medical Center: This rotation focuses on interventions for stroke and cerebrovascular disorders and diagnostic angiograms.
+- Endovascular neurosurgery at Keck Hospital of USC and Los Angeles General Medical Center: This rotation focuses on interventions for stroke and cerebrovascular disorders and diagnostic angiograms.

 Residents spend the PGY-5 year at Keck Hospital of USC as the respective chiefs of the services focused on complex cranial neurosurgery and complex spinal Neurosurgery.
 They also spend time dedicated to their ongoing research projects.